MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-rollback.md

 **Applies to:** R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)

-In terms of CDH installation and administration, Microsoft R Server 9.1.0 release is structured differently from previous releases.
-The 9.1.0 release leverages the CDH rollback feature to downgrade to the previous version.
-You can use the following instructions to roll back to an earlier distribution of Microsoft R Server 9.0.1 or 8.0.5
+If you deployed and activated Microsoft R Server using a parcel and Custom Service Descriptor (CSD), you have the option of rolling back the active deployment in Cloudera Manager.
+You might do this if there is an older version of R Server in your cluster that you need to activate.

+You can have multiple versions of R Server in Cloudera, but only can be active at any given time.

-1. In Cloudera Manager, click Cloudera
+1. In Cloudera Manager, click the Parcel icon to open the parcel list.

+2. Find MRS and click **Deactivate**.

+The parcel still exists, but R Server is not operational in the cluster.

+The above steps only work for 9.1.0 and later.
+If you have an older version of R Server, see [Install R Server 9.0.1 on CDH](rserver-install-cloudera-901.md) for information about how it was installed.

 ## See Also